Youth development working with young athletes

 This is also the method used by eastern bloc countries.

 In addition, they simply let kids go off and play whatever sport they wish.

 The scouts, parents, etc., begin to narrow down the selection of sports over time, steering them into a group of sports where they naturally excel.

 However, by about age 13, the athlete is ready to get specific and begin training for a certain sport.

-At this stage, the athlete can then be trained more specifically for their chosen sport because they have been steered, encouraged, and interested in certain sports and activities that are most likely of a similar or related nature.
+At this stage, and can then train the athlete more specifically for their chosen sport because they have been steered, encouraged, and interested in certain sports and activities most likely of a similar or related nature.